StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Which types of accounts do online brokerages offer in Canada?

 Canadian investors can choose among a variety of brokerage account types.
-In addition to standard brokerage accounts, investors meeting the appropriate criteria may open these account types.
+In addition to standard brokerage accounts, investors meeting the appropriate criteria may open more advanced or speciality account types.
 Note that some brokers might only offer some of these account options.

 • Tax Free Savings Accounts